Health Promotion (BS)

 Click here for a list of career options.

 The online Health Promotion BS degree-completion program admits 20-30 students each first summer session.
 Courses are sequenced to take into account pre- and co-requisites.
 This is a part-time (typically 2 courses/semester), 62-hour, year-round program.
 A minor is included in the program (online options include Business, Sociology, and Communication).
 Students complete a 320-hour, local internship arranged in consultation with academic advisors.
 Because the program is delivered fully online, students must have reliable access to the internet and a high-speed/broadband access (cable or DSL) is strongly recommended.
 See minimum computer requirements.

-- Core Curriculum Requirement.
-Core curriculum refers to general education courses that are transferred from the community college or other accredited institutions to meet the university's general education requirement.
+- General Education Requirement.
 Appalachian State University's general education requirement can be met by transfer students who have completed the North Carolina CAA (44-hour) core or an Associate of Arts (AA) or Associate of Science (AS) degree with at least 2.0 on a 4.0 scale when all courses taken as part of the 44-hour core have grades of C or higher (C- is not accepted).
 (Note: The Summer 2014 semester is the last semester in which students can begin the NC Community College 44 hour transfer core, and must maintain continuous enrollment at the community college as defined by their community college.)
 AA/AS degrees from out-of-state will be reviewed on a case by case basis to determine if general education requirements have been met.
 Associate in Applied Science (AAS) Degrees are not accepted for transfer, and coursework completed as part of these applied science degrees is articulated and accepted on a course-by-course basis.
 Students may apply individual courses to Appalachian's General Education requirements versus completion of one of the options listed above; however, this option is not recommended as main campus (Boone) coursework is typically required.

 - Lower Division major requirements.
 Met by transferable coursework from accredited institutions including Appalachian State University, other universities, and/or community colleges.